 There are many causes worth supporting out there.
 It’s important that you help out organizations doing good in the world.
-At the very least, set up Amazon Smile to support your charity of choice.
 Here is a list of causes I support or no longer support for various reasons:

 Open Source Initiative

 We are the stewards of the Open Source Definition (OSD) and the community-recognized body for reviewing and approving licenses as OSD-conformant.

 Website: Software Freedom Conservancy

 Software Freedom Conservancy is a not-for-profit charity that helps promote, improve, develop, and defend Free, Libre, and Open Source Software (FLOSS) projects.
 Conservancy provides a non-profit home and infrastructure for FLOSS projects.
 This allows FLOSS developers to focus on what they do best — writing and improving FLOSS for the general public — while Conservancy takes care of the projects’ needs that do not relate directly to software development and documentation.

 Outreachy internships are remote, paid ($6,000), and last three months.
 Outreachy supports diversity in free and open source software!
 Outreachy internships run from May to August and December to March.
 Applications open in January and August: https://www.outreachy.org/apply/